colinnewell/pcap2mysql-log/README.md

 some of the foundational code when it was at a nascent stage.
 Her help got it going at a point where I was feeling blocked.

+The gopacket library and the people involved in creating that.
+This program uses that library and also contains a minor variation on their tcpreader code.

 Wireshark has provided a useful reference point for checking my results.

 The Lottip program also gave me confidence that this sort of thing could be